 Vulnerability and Exploit Detector under

-SENTINEL.CABand verify its digital signature, then open it in Windows Explorer, extract its contents preserving the directory structure, right-click the extracted installation script
+SENTINEL.CABand verify its digital signature, then open it in Windows Explorer, extract its contents preserving the directory structure, right-click the extracted setup script

 SENTINEL.INFto display its context menu and click